 What was found:

-- Specific lactobacilli strains seem to have the ability to interfere with the adherence, growth, and colonization of uropathogenic bacteria.
+- Specific Lactobacilli strains may prevent adherence, growth, and formation of uropathogenic bacteria.

 - The use of vaginal pessaries with Lactobacillus crispatus in premenopausal females was associated with a significant reduction in recurrent UTI.